Democrats Offer Trump Chance To Testify, And He Says He Might Do It — In Writing

 Trump declined to testify in person when Robert Mueller was investigating the Trump campaign and Russian election interference in the 2016 election, but the president did submit written testimony.

-House impeachment investigators are now trying to determine if the president lied in the those written answers, according to Doug Letter, a lawyer for House Democrats.
+House impeachment investigators are now trying to determine whether the president lied in those written answers, according to Doug Letter, a lawyer for House Democrats confirmed to NPR on Monday.

+Letter first indicated that House Democrats were interested in exploring whether Trump lied in his written deposition to Mueller in a September court filing as part of a case in which Democrats are seeking secret grand jury testimony from Mueller's probe.

+"Not only could those materials demonstrate the President's motives for obstructing the Special Counsel's investigation, they also could reveal that Trump was aware of his campaign's contacts with WikiLeaks bearing on whether the President was untruthful, and further obstructed the Special Counsel's investigation, when in providing written responses to the Special Counsel's questions he denied being aware of any communications between his campaign and WikiLeaks," Letter wrote in a filing to Washington's U.S. District Court on Sept.
+30.

+A judge ordered that the Mueller material Democrats sought should be released, but the Department of Justice appealed.
+The two sides met on Monday for oral arguments in front of a federal appeals court, which has not yet ruled on the case.

-While Trump appeared to be warming to the idea of sharing written testimony for the impeachment inquiry, he has dismissed the format as insufficient when it was offered by a person who has been the target of Trump ire: the whistleblower who filed the complaint that kicked off the impeachment inquiry.
+While Trump appeared to be warming to the idea of sharing written testimony for the impeachment inquiry, he had dismissed the format as insufficient when it was offered by a person who has been the target of Trump ire: the whistleblower who filed the complaint that kicked off the impeachment inquiry.

-Earlier this month, Trump tweeted "written answers not acceptable!" after the legal team representing the whistleblower who filed the complaint over the July 25 call between Trump and the Ukrainian president said the whistleblower would respond to written questions under penalty of perjury.
+Earlier this month, Trump tweeted "written answers not acceptable!" after the legal team representing the whistleblower, who filed the complaint over the July 25 call between Trump and the Ukrainian president, said the whistleblower would respond to written questions under penalty of perjury.
 But House Republicans ignored the offer.